 Engineering Leading; Engineering Billing

-My primary goal out of the gate was to figure out how to get tech management on-board with user-centered design in the midst of client engagements kicking-off across the country.
-After rounds of discussions both outside and within the context of active projects, I realized that IA had to own as much of the actor-driven UML documentation as possible or we would have no leg to stand on when delivering user-centered experiences to our clients.
+After rounds of discussions both external and within the context of active projects, I realized that IA had to simplify as much of the actor-driven UML documentation as possible to concept diagrams and wireframes or we wouldn’t have a leg to stand on when delivering user-centered experiences to our clients.

 Over the next five years, I unceremoniously took on the role of being a change agent for Design, which unbeknownst to me at the time was as important to me as producing impactful products.